RicardoAzuul/RicardoAzuul.github.io/README.md

 #### Scope

 The functional specifications of the site:
-- A responsive website, mobile first design - for users on the move or who happen to find themselves near or in the Cafe - with at least the following conent:
+- A responsive website, mobile first design - for users on the move or who happen to find themselves near or in the Cafe - with at least the following content:
     - a Home section to give a quick overview of the Roleplay Cafe: menu, photos, opening times, location.
     - a section for players to give an overview of games and events on offer.
     - a section for gamemasters to give an overview of the resources on offer and a form to submit their game idea.